for Veterans and the Public

 HIV viral load tests measure the amount of HIV in the blood.
 Lower levels are better than higher levels.
 The main goal of HIV drugs is to reduce the HIV viral load to an "undetectable" level, meaning that the HIV RNA is below the level that the test is able to count.

-The lower limit of HIV RNA detection depends on the test used, some go down to 50 copies/ml, while other go as low as 20.
+The lower limit of HIV RNA detection depends on the test used--some go down to 50 copies/ml, while other go as low as 20.
 High viral loads are linked to faster disease progression.
-Reducing the viral load to "undetectable" levels slows or stops disease progression.
+Reducing the viral load to "undetectable" levels slows or stops disease progression and prevents HIV transmission to sex partners.
 Treatment for HIV suppresses the virus but does not eliminate it.
 Even if HIV levels are not detectable, the HIV is still in the body and will rebound to detectable if the HIV medicines are stopped.

 The lower your viral load, the better.

 CD4 counts and HIV viral load tests are usually done when you first see a medical provider and about every 3 months afterwards.
-Results can help you and your doctor decide how quickly to start taking anti-HIV drugs (more on this in Treatment Decisions), and for people on HIV drugs, to tell whether the drugs are working.
+Results tell whether the anti-HIV medications are working well; and for people who have chosen to delay taking medicines, they can help you and your doctor monitor your health and decide how urgent it is for you to start taking anti-HIV drugs or medicinews to prevent infections (more on this in Treatment Decisions).